Shuddhi (2017 film): Release

 The film's trailer was launched on 3 February 2017 and was well received.
 It trended on YouTube at number 3.
 Shuddhi released on 17 March 2017 and completed a 100-day theatrical run at Box Office.
 Shuddhi was screened in over 40 Locations Across North America and went on to become one of the first few Kannada Films to be chosen for Screenings by the Japanese Community in Bengaluru.
 The Film was bought by and is streaming on Netflix from March 2018.
 Writer & Director Adarsh Eshwarappa also went on to publish the full Screenplay of the Film online.

 Reception

-A review on Bangalore Mirror reads “The reel- and real- life inspired moments are blended together effortlessly, and synchronised sound recording, a trend that’s catching up in regional cinemas, adds a realistic touch to the movie" The Times of India review read 'To talk about the story and plot would be taking away credit from the good screenplay woven by the maker'. "'Shuddhi is a visceral cinematic experience, an absolute shock to the system", wrote Vikram Bondal from mad about moviez.
+A review on Bangalore Mirror reads “The reel- and real- life inspired moments are blended together effortlessly, and synchronised sound recording, a trend that’s catching up in regional cinemas, adds a realistic touch to the movie" The Times of India review read 'To talk about the story and plot would be taking away credit from the good screenplay woven by the maker'.